 Make High School Graduation a National Priority

-- According to estimates, about 30 percent of high school students drop out before graduation, meaning about one million students fail to graduate from high school every year.
+According to estimates, about one million students fail to graduate from high school every year.

-- Studies show that each class of high school dropouts costs the nation more than $200 billion in lost wages and tax revenues, as well as spending for social support programs.
+Studies show that each class of high school dropouts costs the nation more than $1.6 trillion over their lifetimes in lost wages and tax revenues, as well as spending for social support programs.

 - America’s Promise Alliance: Captures the latest data, state trends, and advocacy efforts related to increasing graduation rates.